github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ![Image by the user]()

 {% data variables.product.product_name %} supports embedding images into your issues, pull requests{% ifversion fpt %}, discussions{% endif %}, comments  and `.md` files.
-You can display an image to your repository, add a link to an online image, or upload an image.
+You can display an image from your repository, add a link to an online image, or upload an image.
 For more information, see "[Uploading assets](#uploading-assets)."

 {% tip %}